How to Calculate Alimony in Maryland (UPDATED: July 2019)

 As you can plainly see from just some of the key issues in alimony awards, judges have a lot of discretionary room to determine amount and duration for an alimony award.
 All of the details of alimony in Maryland can and should be negotiated.
 Both spouses should have representation regarding their interests.
 While the Court can order alimony, if the parties reach a reasonable agreement among themselves, the court is likely to agree.
 Therefore, preparing to negotiate with your spouse to come to an equitable solution can often lead to a better result for both parties, in less time and with less legal expense.

-Fred L. Coover, Esq. of Coover Law Firm, LLC is a Howard County MD Divorce Attorney with over 30 years experience dealing in divorce and family law matters in Maryland, including alimony disputes.
+If you’re facing a divorce and researching Howard County alimony laywers, look no further.
+Fred L. Coover, Esq. of Coover Law Firm, LLC is a Howard County Divorce Attorney with over 30 years experience dealing with alimony disputes in Maryland.
 Please contact Coover Law Firm, LLC at 410-553-5042 and set up a free consultation at our office located in Columbia, MD to discuss the specifics of your case.
 We look forward to serving you.

 Disclaimer: The information in this blog post is provided for general educational & informational purposes only.
 It is not intended to convey legal advice or serve as a substitute for legal counsel on any subject matter.